DreamCobbler/StellarLedgerProsthesis/README.md

 **Stellar Ledger Prosthesis** is a standalone, fan-made tool for [Stellaris](https://store.steampowered.com/app/281990/Stellaris/) - a 4X video game made by Paradox Interactive.
 It allows you to read saved game states and display some information about each empire/star system/planet/etc. present in the game's universe.

-*Tested on Windows 10.
-The application might or might not work on other version of Windows, or when launched using [Wine](https://www.winehq.org/).*

 ## FAQ

 ### How do I download it?

-Go to the [Releases tab](https://github.com/DreamCobbler/StellarLedgerProsthesis/releases) on SLP's GitHub page: available versions of the application are listed there - find the newest one.
-(Tip: it's the one at the top of the list.)
-Then, at the bottom of the specific version's section, are download links: just download the one named *Stellar Ledger Prosthesis x.x.x.zip* (with "x.x.x" being the version number).
+Go to the **[Releases tab](https://github.com/DreamCobbler/StellarLedgerProsthesis/releases)** on SLP's GitHub page: available versions of the application are listed there.
+Find the newest one - it's the one at the top of the list.
+At the bottom of any specific version's section are download links: just download the file named *Stellar Ledger Prosthesis x.x.x.zip* (with "x.x.x" being the version number).

 ### How do I run it?